 Walking Around The Esplanade.

-Sitting on one of the many benches in Fowey’s square is totally satisfying.
+Sitting on one of the many benches in Fowey’s square, overlooking the harbour, is totally satisfying.
 Why not grab a pasty or an ice cream and watch the water lap the resting boats and wall?

 If you don’t fancy going as far as the beach, you can zig zag your way up though the houses.
 This will eventually lead you to Hanson drive.
 Useful to know if you’ve parked here.
 Although you’ll be walking along residential streets, you’ll see many beautiful home and facades.
 The further up you go, the better the view of the estuary too.